 When the battery is fully charged, the battery voltage reaches the base of transistor T2 through R3, ZD1 and R4.
 Transistor T2 starts conducting making transistor T1 to cut-off.
 The relay remains de-energised and the lamp is connected to battery jumper J1 used for connecting points A and B.

 When the battery voltage goes below the safe level, transistor T2 is cut-off.
 As a result, T1 conducts and the relay energises to disconnect the load from the battery.

 Using preset VR1, set the conduction voltage for transistor T2 such that it conducts 5V or higher voltage.
 For any value below 5V, transistor T2 stops conducting, driving transistor T1 into conduction.
 As a result, the relay energises to disconnect the bulb from the battery and the battery stops deep-discharging.

-Assemble the battery guard circuit on any general-purpose PCB and en-close in a box.
+Assemble the battery guard circuit on any general-purpose PCB and enclose in a box.
 Fit the unit (internally) to one side of the emergency light cabinet with the help of screws and spacers.
-Connect the normally-closed contacts and pole of the relay shown in Fig. 2 in series with the on/off switch of the emergency light as shown in Fig. 3.
+Connect the normally closed contacts and pole of the relay shown in the circuit, in series with the on/off switch of the emergency light as shown in the wiring diagram.

 The article was first published in July 2009 and has recently been updated.